MeenaAru/AWS-Cloud/Cloud Concepts.md

 The AWS Customer Service team is at the forefront of this transformational technology assisting a global list of customers that are taking advantage of a growing set of services and features to run their mission-critical applications.
 The team helps AWS customers understand what Cloud Computing is all about, and whether it can be useful for their business needs.
 Can help AWS customers with their billing and account inquiries, and it is included in all AWS support plans (Basic, Developer, Business, and Enterprise).
 However, due to the fact that AWS Customer Service is not dedicated to specific types of inquiries, it is not as quick or as **efficient as the AWS Support Concierge**.

-"AWS Operations Support" is incorrect.
-AWS Operations Support is an Enterprise support program that provides operations assessments and analysis to identify gaps across the operations lifecycle, as well as recommendations based on best practices.

 ## Operations Support
-Included with the Enterprise support plan, Operations Support provides consultative reviews of your AWS operations and advice for optimization.
+Included with the Enterprise support plan, Operations Support provides consultative reviews of your AWS operations and advice for optimization as well as recommendations based on best practices.

 ## The AWS Support API
 Provides programmatic access to AWS Support Center features to create, manage, and close support cases, and operationally manage Trusted Advisor check requests and status.
 AWS Support API is available only for AWS  customers who have a Business or Enterprise support plan.